nf-core/sarek/docs/output.md

 ### Mark Duplicates

-#### GATK MarkDuplicates
+#### GATK MarkDuplicatesSpark

-[GATK MarkDuplicates](https://software.broadinstitute.org/gatk/documentation/tooldocs/4.1.4.0/picard_sam_markduplicates_MarkDuplicates.php) locates and tags duplicate reads in a BAM or SAM file, where duplicate reads are defined as originating from a single fragment of DNA.
+[GATK MarkDuplicatesSpark](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_hellbender_tools_spark_transforms_markduplicates_MarkDuplicatesSpark.php) is a Spark implementation of [Picard MarkDuplicates](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/picard_sam_markduplicates_MarkDuplicates.php) and locates and tags duplicate reads in a BAM or SAM file, where duplicate reads are defined as originating from a single fragment of DNA.

 This directory is the location for the BAM files delivered to users.
 Besides the duplicate marked BAM files, the recalibration tables (`*.recal.table`) are also stored, and can be used to create base recalibrated files.